Esri/cad-bim-scripts/readme.md

 ## Issues
 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

-The scripts and notebooks are provided as is and there is no official support.
+The tools are provided as is and there is no official support.

 ## Contributing
 Esri welcomes contributions to our open source projects on GitHub.
-Please see our guidelines for contributing.
-We do not currently accept new PRs for full features (e.g. a new tool or a significant change to the tools).
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 We encourage you to submit issues for:
 - Enhancement requests for new tools.
 - Bugs you find while using the tools.

+We do not currently accept new PRs for full features (e.g. a new tool or a significant change to the tools).

 ## Licensing
 Copyright 2025 Esri